achapin/spaceshooter/README.md

 Other things like hp and damage state might be able to sent separately over a reliable channel, since that likely won't be changing every single tick.

+### Weapons
+Some weapons need very little information: just the state of the trigger, and their own internal mechanisms, like a full-auto gatling gun.
+Others need more information about the source ship.
+Its orientation, position in the world, etc. The ship doesn't need to know anything about the weapons, though.
+It just needs to provide them with power.

 ## References / Influences
 - Rogue Squadron: https://en.wikipedia.org/wiki/Star_Wars:_Rogue_Squadron
 - Star Wars: Starfighter: https://en.wikipedia.org/wiki/Star_Wars:_Starfighter